Classroom Programs for

 Wild About Wetlands Kits

 To prepare students for their program, Wild About Wetlands Kits are available to teachers with a Wetlands Wagon or Discover the Flyway reservation.
 Kits include activities and lessons with all materials provided.
-Teachers can check out kits up to two weeks before their program date.
-Teachers must pick up kits from the Yolo Basin Foundation office.
-Staff will collect kits on program dates.
-To reserve a kit, email Corky Quirk at firstname.lastname@example.org.
+Teachers can check out kits FOR TWO WEEKS before or after their program date for pre-program or post-program use.
+Teachers must pick up and return kits at the Yolo Basin Foundation office.
+To reserve a kit, email Corky Quirk at email@example.com.